ryan-ribeiro/ryan-ribeiro/README.md

 ### 📌 Introduction

 Hello there! 👋 I'm Ryan Ribeiro, a relatively new member of the GitHub community.
-While I may not have a long history of activity on GitHub, I'm excited to share projects and collaborate with fellow developers.
 As a Computer Engineering student from Goiânia, Goiás State of Brazil, I'm constantly honing my skills and exploring new technologies.
 While I primarily program in C, I'm also diving into the world of Java object-oriented programming.

 ### 👨‍💻 Skills & Interests